robertslabriab/Swap/README.md

-SWAP
+## SWAP ##
-swaps letters/numbers in a message. input two letters/numbers to form a pair, the letter/number in the pair will then be swapped in the message.
+Swaps the characters in a message.
+Multiple characters can be swapped multiple times.
+Two characters are swapped at a time.
+A key is made up of one pair of characters, multiple keys can be used to further swap up a message

-    message: An example of swap
+    Message: An example of swap
+    \# of Keys: 1
-	pair: AE
+    Keys: AE
-    swap: En axempla of swep
+    Swapped Message: En axempla of swep

+    Message: An example of swap
+    \# of Keys: 5
+    Keys: AN, AE, X1, SW, 2F
+    Swapped Message: Ne a1nmpla o2 wsnp